jordwalke/VimBox/README.md

         ln -s `pwd`/VimBox/dotVimRc ~/.vimrc
         ln -s `pwd`/VimBox/dotGVimRc ~/.gvimrc

 4. Start `MacVim` that you just installed.
-Confirm that you want to install bundles.
-If it asks you to hit any key to continue, just keep hitting enter.
-Restart `MacVim` when it's finished.
+Run `:PlugInstall` once it opens.
+Then Restart.

 5. `[Recommended]` Install the included vim-airline font so `VimBox` looks like the screenshot with the `vim-airline` bar.
 From the command line: